YCAMInterlab/ofxNodeArray/readme.md

 ## License

-Copyright 2012-2013 Yoshito Onishi, Satoru Higa, Motoi Shimizu, Kyle McDonald and YCAMInterLab
+Copyright 2012-2013 YCAM InterLab, Yoshito Onishi, Satoru Higa, Motoi Shimizu, Kyle McDonald

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.